danvc/tailtidy/README.md

 There's no right way to shape the structure, so, you're able to define the structured in the way that you want, in the way that you'll feel comfortable to maintain.

-An organized way to use TailwindCSS classes
+An organized way to use TailwindCSS classes:
 ````
   const classes = tidyUp({
+    // component Title
     title: {
       sm: {
         text: "text-sm",